Before You Read

 Jeffrey Epstein, 2003 interview (ABC7)

 Jeffrey Epstein didn't kidnap billionaires.
 He didn't threaten scientists with violence.
-He made himself indispensable.
-And in that service, he cultivated a dark power over others.
+He made himself indispensable — and then he owned them.

 The financier who died in a Manhattan jail cell in 2019 left behind more than victims and unanswered questions.
-Cameras malfunctioning, guards asleep, cellmate removed the day before.
-He left a psychological blueprint for a certain kind of predator: one who operates not through force, but through an almost pathological need to be needed.
+Cameras malfunctioning, guards asleep, cellmate transferred the day before.
+(AP News) He left a psychological blueprint for a certain kind of predator: one who operates not through force, but through service.

 This is Part 1 of a two-part series examining the psychology behind Epstein’s operation.
 This first part focuses on who Epstein was, the psychological patterns that drove him.
 Part 2 examines how he lured people, the specific tactics he used on the powerful and the vulnerable.